Wisdom Tooth Extraction

 Accidental damage to other teeth during the extraction of the wisdom tooth is rare but can occur in some cases.

-Our dentists have the skills and experience in performing complex wisdom teeth extractions same day for patients who require such procedures.
+Our dentists and Specialist Oral Surgeon have the skills and experience in performing complex wisdom teeth extractions same day for patients who require such procedures.

 How To Find us